 Reporting for the first time

-Software developers developing reporting software for the electronic generation of the Employee share scheme (ESS) annual report should refer to this specification when developing their application.
+Software developers developing reporting software for the electronic generation of the Employee share scheme (ESS) annual report for the 2020 and subsequent years should refer to this specification when developing their application.
 Information is also available on the Software developers website at http://softwaredevelopers.ato.gov.au.

 The Software developers website is maintained by the ATO on behalf of, and in consultation with, the software development industry and business advisers.
 It facilitates the development and listing of software which may assist businesses to meet their tax obligations.

-Commercial software developers are required to register on the Software developers homepage if they wish to list their products on that site.
-Software developers who do not wish to list products do not need to register in order to access information.
 Subscribing for email updates is recommended for developers to be notified of significant issues and new or updated specifications.

 Test facility